minsun-ss/learning-fpgas/docs/GettingStartedWithFPGAs.md

 0 warnings, 1 error
 ```

-I think this set of errors is slightly less clear, but worth demonstrating to see what you should be on the lookout for? y
+I think these errors are slightly less clear, but worth demonstrating to see what you should be on the lookout for.

 ## Chapter 5: